 • Platinum - our 4-in-1 tap with a pull-spout

-Do you have any questions about instant hot water taps?
+Do you have any lingering questions about our taps?
 Get in touch with our team to find out more.

 Cleaning your boiling tap